Open/Close Menu We're All Your Walls Need

 basics of painting

 If you have a painting project on your to-do list, you should understand the basics of painting to ensure the job goes effortlessly.
-If you decide to hire a Murrieta house painter, you still want to know the basics to help you understand what is happening.
+If you decide to hire a house painter, you should still know the basics to help you understand what is happening.

-You are painting the same on an interior wall.
-Repainting your wall color is a simple way to freshen a room in your home.
+Same color: Repainting your wall color is a simple way to freshen a room in your home.
 After accurately washing the surface, you’ll need only one coat of paint.
+Since you are only refreshing the color it won’t take a lot of work.
+Quick, easy, and cheap!

 For example, painting a dark color over a lighter one will require two coats.
 Painting light over dark is an entirely different story: getting an even and smooth coloring could require close to six coats of paint.
 If you use a primer, this number is significantly reduced.